anandlakhani9/BNTA_backend_project/README.md

 Wednesday Afternoon - Oliver solo Unit Testing

-##SET-UP
+## SET-UP

-FIRST THING YOU MUST DO: CHANGE V2_INSERT_SPELLS IN RESOURCES/DB.MIGRATION TO DIRECT TO WHERE SPELL_DATA2.CSV DIRRECTS IN YOUR LOCAL FOLDER DO THIS BY RIGHT CLICKING ON DPELL_DATA2.CSV AND COPYING ABSOLUTE FILE PATH.
+FIRST THING YOU MUST DO: Change V2_Insert_Spells in resources/db.migration to direct to where spell_data2.csv directs in your local folder do this by right clicking on dpell_data2.csv and copying absolute file path.

 ## Our API
 ### Schools